onlyphantom/blockchain/README.md

     - `links` - Links on the top right
     - `search` - Enable search and [configure Algolia](https://www.gatsbyjs.org/docs/adding-search-with-algolia/)

-- `sidebar` config for navigation links configuration
+- `sidebar` config for navigation links configuration:
     - `forcedNavOrder` for left sidebar navigation order.
 It should be in the format "/\<filename>"
     - `frontLine` - whether to show a front line at the beginning of a nested menu.(Collapsing capability would be turned of if this option is set to true)
     - `links` - Links on the bottom left of the sidebar